 You can check out how to add these forms to your current inspection process here.

-With fuel prices falling in 2020 largely due to a lack in demand resulting from work-from-home policies being adopted and fewer Americans travelling, experts expect an increase in fuel prices in 2021.
+With fuel prices falling in 2020 largely due to a lack in demand resulting from work-from-home policies being adopted and fewer Americans travelling, an increase in fuel prices is to be expected.
+This reality is already beginning to impact fleets and the entire supply chain, in addition to other unanticipated issues driving prices up.

 Whether your fleet depends on either gasoline, diesel, or you require a combination of fuel sources, experts like Patrick DeHann, the head of petroleum analysis for GasBuddy, gas prices is still uncertain, and speculation could see prices return to previous levels.